benhoyt/juju-docs/sdk/interact-with-pebble.md

 Currently, the only supported notice type is "custom".
 These are custom notices recorded by a user of Pebble; in future, other notice types may be recorded by Pebble itself.
 When a custom notice occurs, Juju fires a [`PebbleCustomNoticeEvent`](https://ops.readthedocs.io/en/latest/#ops.PebbleCustomNoticeEvent) event whose [`workload`](https://ops.readthedocs.io/en/latest/#ops.WorkloadEvent.workload) attribute is set to the relevant container.

-Custom notices allow the workload to wake up the charm when something interesting happens on the workload, for example, when a PostgreSQL backup process finishes, or some kind of alert occurs.
+Custom notices allow the workload to wake up the charm when something interesting happens with the workload, for example, when a PostgreSQL backup process finishes, or some kind of alert occurs.

 To record a custom notice, use the `pebble notify` CLI command.
 For example, the workload might have a script to back up the database and then record a notice: